bobbyngo/Elevator-Control-System-And-Simulator/README.md

 ## Project structure:

-The project is separated into `main` and `test` packages.
-Whereas, each packages has a specific functionality <br/>
+The project is separated into `main` and `test` packages, where each package has a specific functionality <br/>

 ```console
 ELEVATOR-CONTROL-SYSTEM-AND-SIMULATOR